 Publication Date: January 1, 2006

-Corrie Ten Boom and her family lived in Haarlem in the Netherlands in 1940 when the Nazis invaded.
+In The Hiding Place by Corrie ten Boom, the author and her family lived in Haarlem in the Netherlands in 1940 when the Nazis invaded.
 As Calvinists, they saw it as their duty to help God’s people and set about creating a hiding place in their home for Jewish people that came to them for refuge.
 The Hiding Place follows their quest to save those they could and their ultimate capture and internment.

 I think to understand why I read this book so often as a child, one must understand my childhood and neither of us has time for that.
 I will simply say that I was raised in a very conservative religion and attended the very small school whose home was the church we attended from preschool to grade 12.
 At some point, around the time when public school kids might have been assigned to read The Diary of Anne Frank, I was asked to read The Hiding Place.
 Corrie ten Boom, according to my teacher, was the Christian Anne Frank.
 Of course, reading the diary of the latter quickly proved that, while the two women had a few things in common, their stories were quite different.